Quick Comparison: V7 vs V12 - Spec & Test Overview

 1. Two-in-one Versatility

-One advantage of the V12 is it has more tool options out of the box, and consumers can use it in more layouts – even for cleaning underneath furniture.
+One advantage of the V12 is that it has more tool options out of the box, and consumers can use it in more layouts – even for cleaning underneath furniture.

 2. Hygienic System